Adaptive Robust Kernels for Non-Linear Least Squares Problems: Least Squares with an Adapting Kernel

 The probability distribution~$\Prob(r,\alpha,c)$ is only defined for $\alpha\geq0$, as the integral in the partition function $Z(\alpha)$ is unbounded for $\alpha<0$.
 This means that values for $\alpha<0$ cannot be achieved while minimizing the adaptive loss~$\rho_a(\cdot)$ in~\eqref{eq:adaptive_general_loss}.
 This limits the range of kernels that we can dynamically adapt to.
 As we can see in~\figref{fig:barron_loss}, the smaller the parameter~$\alpha$ is, the stronger is the down-weighting of outliers.
 Such a behavior is often desired in situations where a large number of outliers are present in the data.

-We propose to limit the partition to bounded values.
+In this paper, we propose an extension to the adaptive loss in~\eqref{eq:adaptive_general_loss}, which allows the parameter~$\alpha$ to be dynamically adapted for a larger range of values.
+We achieve this by limiting the partition to bounded values.
 To re-gain the kernels corresponding to the negative range of~$\alpha$ with the adaptive loss function, we compute an approximate partition function~$\tilde{Z}(\alpha)$ as

 where~$\tau$ is the truncation limit for approximating the integral.
 This results in a finite partition~$\tilde{Z}(\alpha)$ for all~$\alpha$ as the integral is computed within the limits $[-\tau, \tau]$.
 We use this to define our truncated loss function as